 Aside from the range in sizes, they come in all sorts of colors, including dark grass-green, greenish-blue, variegated green/white, lime green, and yellow/white.

 Hostas are very easy to grow and are not particularly picky with their soil requirements.
 They are excellent growers in heavy-clay soils.
 They prefer full shade to partial shade, although there are some newer varieties that can take full sun (check your plant labels).

 How to Split Hostas

 Every two to three years, it is a good idea to split your hostas.
 This will keep the plants healthy and prevent overcrowding.
 You also get rewarded with new plants!

-- In spring, once growth has popped out of the ground, dig the entire plant and separate into clumps.
+- In spring, once growth has popped out of the ground, dig up the entire plant and separate it into clumps.
 You can separate it into as many as you like.

 - Place one clump back in the hole, and use the others in different areas of your garden.
-This can be done in spring though early summer.
+This can be done in spring through early summer.

 While easy to grow, hostas do come with some potential problems, namely pests.

 Read More From Dengarden

 Hosta leaves are very attractive to deer.
 They can decimate a plant in a few minutes with their ravenous spring appetites, so make sure you plant hostas in an area that is out of reach of deer.